Gravitational potential in spherical topologies: Conclusion

+We provided formulas to be used to perform $N$-body simulations aiming at studying structure formation in spherical topologies (Sec.~\ref{sec:N-body}).
+The main concern for performing these simulations is that the current constraints given by interpreting the Planck data and baryon acoustic oscillation measurements within the homogeneous and isotropic Friedmann models \citep{2020_Planck_VI} imply a negligible spatial curvature ($|\Omega_k| \lesssim 10^{-3}$).
+However, there has been a growing debate over the past few years whether or not the CMB power spectrum alone favours positive curvature (e.g. \cite{2020_Di-Valentino_et_al, 2021_Handley}).
+A structure formation simulation in a spherical universe under the assumption of the NEN theory would test global curvature both by its usual Friedmannian effects and by its effects in the first order of the potential: the two effects would have to agree on the value of the scalar curvature $\CR$.
+The NEN theory should thus lead to experimentally falsifiable predictions.

-In this paper we only considered multiply connected quotients of the spherical Thurston class, and we focussed on the spaces most likely to have isotropic effects.
-Calculating the gravitational potential in multiply connected hyperbolic 3-manifolds and on anisotropic terms in the spherical cases is left to future work.
-Generalising the non-Euclidean Newtonian theory to all of the topologies of the Thurston classification would also be an interesting study that would provide a more complete understanding of this theory.
+Finally, in this paper we only considered spherical topologies, and we focused on the spaces most likely to have isotropic effects.
+Calculating the gravitational potential in multiply connected hyperbolic 3-manifolds is left to future work.
+Generalising the non-Euclidean Newtonian theory to all of the topologies of the Thurston classification would also be an interesting study that would provide a more complete understanding of topological effects in cosmology.\saut